-PhoneGap, Apache Cordova and Ionic frameworks support is available in IntelliJ IDEA, WebStorm and AppCode via this plugin.
-To install it, go to Settings → Plugins → Install JetBrains plugin…, then select PhoneGap/Cordova Plugin and click Install plugin.
+The support for PhoneGap, Apache Cordova and Ionic frameworks is available in IntelliJ IDEA, WebStorm and AppCode via the corresponding plugin.
+To install the plugin go to Settings → Plugins → Install JetBrains plugin…, then select PhoneGap/Cordova Plugin and click the Install plugin button.

 2. Configure the executable path

-To open an existing PhoneGap/Cordova/Ionic application, simply select its folder via File → Open menu.
-Your IDE will detect the application and perform all required configuration steps automatically.
+To open an existing PhoneGap/Cordova/Ionic application, simply select the application folder via use the File → Open menu.
+IntelliJ IDEA will detect the application and configure all the required project files automatically.

-Creating a new application takes just a tad longer: click File → New Project…, then select Static Web, and then PhoneGap/Cordova App.
+To create a new PhoneGap/Cordova/Ionic application, click File → New Project…, then select Static Web, and then PhoneGap/Cordova App.

-After the configuration is saved, use it to run your application via Run button on the toolbar or via the Run menu:
+To run the application, use the Run button on the toolbar or via the Run menu:

-In the Run tool window that appears after the application is started you can find the output and logs:
+In the Run tool window that appears when you run the application you'll find the logs: